Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 * As user I want you to be able to press one of the buttons  and see the color of it, if theAnswer is Correct or Incorrect.

 ### As a new customer:
-* I wish to find information about the girl group in an easy .
+* I wish to find information about this girl group in an easy and fun way.
 * I would like to know my score throughout the game.

 ## Structure of the website